The 5 players Chelsea signed along with Lukaku in 2011 & how they fared

 He made 24 appearances in all competitions in his debut season at Stamford Bridge but suffered a serious knee injury in December 2012 and then failed to regain his place in the side.

-Signed from Valencia for £23.5million, Mata enjoyed a brilliant debut season at Chelsea and provided the assist for Didier Drogba’s assist in the 2012 Champions League final.
+Signed from Valencia for £23.5million, Mata enjoyed a brilliant debut season at Chelsea and provided the assist for Didier Drogba’s goal in the 2012 Champions League final.

 The Spain international also established himself as a fan favourite at Stamford Bridge, winning Chelsea’s Player of the Year award in both of his first two seasons.